 So you were wait-listed at your dream college.
-What now?
+Now what?

 Keep the college updated on any new developments such as grades, awards or achievements.
 But keep it to meaningful developments, don't overdo it, and keep it short.
 Admissions officers don't want to read more essays or letters of recommendation.